 Blockchain offers an alternative.
 The main concept that makes blockchain technology key to the transition away from the current model is the ability to transfer ownership of digital assets without the need for a centralised ledger.
 Put simply,and while it may not seem like it from everything you’ve heard in mainstream media, it makes digital assets more like physical ones.

-A return to decentralisation
+A Return to Decentralisation

 In a decentralised system, individuals store their own wealth in whatever form they choose and/or is commonly accepted in their society.
 As time has passed, this has become less and less frequent, largely due to concerns about security.
 “My money is safer in the bank’s vault than under my mattress”, we assume.